Cog-Creators/Red-DiscordBot/docs/cog_guides/cog_manager_ui.rst

 install V3 cogs everywhere, and also make them cross-compatible with other instances!

+If you want to install your cogs using a Github repo (usually what you will always be looking for), you need to use the downloader cog.
+However, if you have the files of a cog or want to code one, this cog is what you should be looking for.

 The most basic command is :ref:`paths <cogmanagerui-command-paths>`, which will list you all of the currently set paths.